Wednesday, November 23, 2016

 Welcome to Apothéke.
 Hidden in the warren that is Manhattan's Chinatown (next to the oldest continually serving dim sum place in town, actually, and also recommended), it's in a spot that looks backlot, with its corners and buildings so perfectly out of Rear Window almost.
 But it's far from low rent: The Prescription List, as they call the menu, doesn't have prices, so there's that (drinks turn out to be $16-$18); if you can't afford the medicine, welcome to the world of Trump (bye bye ACA!).

 The interior is speakeasy delightful with scientific touches (let's not call it steampunk so I can feel better about it)--rich wood floors, padded walls, low banquets, some brick, a dark tin ceiling, and lights made with apothecary-style bottles.
-The bartenders wear lab coats and you don't talk to them, even if you order from the bar; they're better you, and their drinks will prove it.
+The bartenders wear lab coats and you don't talk to them, even if you order from the bar; they are better than you, and their drinks will prove it.
 A good half the menu attests to their devotion to absinthe, which of course adds to the thrillingly cool "is this the last bar one of Jack the Ripper's victims imbibed in" vibe.

 Apothéke's drinks do something that's hard to do--surprise yet still remain drinkable.
 Sure, someone could spin up a never-before-tasted concoction of navy strength gin, peaty scotch, a vermouth you've never heard of, egg white, and shrimp paste, but then you realize, "Hey, there's a reason I never heard of this."
 And your next thought is, "And where's the bathroom?"